deeperj/dillinger/bib.md

 * Bibliography

+@inproceedings{sainath2014deep,
+  title={Deep scattering spectra with deep neural networks for LVCSR tasks}, author={Sainath, Tara N and Peddinti, Vijayaditya and Kingsbury, Brian and Fousek, Petr and Ramabhadran, Bhuvana and Nahamoo, David}, booktitle={Fifteenth Annual Conference of the International Speech Communication Association}, year={2014}
+}

 @article{lecun1998gradient,
   title={Gradient-based learning applied to document recognition}, author={LeCun, Yann and Bottou, L{\'e}on and Bengio, Yoshua and Haffner, Patrick},